chromium/ballista/docs/explainer.md

 desktop and mobile, interoperating with native apps and the underlying local file system, as well as with each other.

-## How is this different from other web intents systems?
+## How is this different from other web interoperability systems?

 There have been several past attempts at doing this, notably [Web Intents](http://webintents.org), which is no longer under development, and